pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/azure/create-project.md

 Next, you will be prompted for some configuration values for the stack.

-For Azure projects, you will be prompted for the Azure location.
-You can accept the default value of `WestUS` or choose another location.
+For Azure projects, you will be prompted for the Azure environment and location.
+You can accept the default values or provide your own.

 {{% choosable language "javascript,typescript" %}}
 After some dependency installations from `npm`, the project and stack will be ready.